Secret Weapons of the Luftwaffe: Historical Missions

 The game features a numerous set of prebuilt, historically-oriented missions in which the player is free to choose their own pilot and/or crew.

 Mission Builder

 The Mission Builder allows the user to create missions.
-The "Waves" function allows the player to automatically replicate, up to 9 times, any planned non-bombing Flight; so that it is possible to simulate, for example, several waves of enemy interceptors against a Bomber formation, planning a single Flight of interceptors and setting the "Waves" option as desired.
+The Waves function allows the player to automatically replicate, up to nine times, any planned non-bombing flight; so that it is possible to simulate, for example, several waves of enemy interceptors against a bomber formation, planning a single flight of interceptors and setting the Waves option as desired.

 Campaign Battles

-Campaign Battles are the heart of SWOTL, allowing the Player to plan missions inside the Campaign Battles, using the Mission builder.
+Campaign Battles allow the player to plan missions inside the Campaign Battles, using the mission builder.
 This feature allows the player plan their own way to fight the air war, without any limitations.
-Success or defeat are determined by several overall Winning/Losing conditions.
+Success or defeat are determined by several overall winning/losing conditions.

 Reception

 Computer Gaming World in 1991 and 1993 gave the game four and a half stars out of five, stating that it "is a welcome addition to Lucasfilm's World War II aerial oeuvre.
 Graphically rich, stylistically complex and user-accessible, it succeeds on three levels (tactical, operational and strategic)".
 The magazine gave the expansion disks four stars.
 In 1992 the magazine named it one of the year's best simulation games.